 The main screen, also called status page, with its set values, actual values and device status can be switched from the standard view mode with three or four values to a simpler mode with only voltage and current display.
-The advantage of the alternative view mode is that actual values are displayed with much bigger characters, so they read be read from a larger distance.
+The advantage of the alternative view mode is that actual values are displayed with bigger numbers, so they can be read from a larger distance.
 Refer to "3.4.3.8.
 Menu "HMI Setup"" to see where to switch the view mode in the MENU.
 Comparison: